Integrations

 reason: "Sensitive file access denied"

-# Shell commands — allow safe commands, gate destructive ones
+# Shell commands: allow read-only commands, gate destructive ones

 - tool: execute_command